 A fresh start

 I started this blog a little over a year ago to catalog the trials and tribulations of a writer’s life and the search for a writing process.
-All the foibles and mistakes were made while stumbling around being a writer.
+All the foibles and mistakes made while stumbling around as a newbie writer.
 But when it came to writing, the content took on a different tone, not for…

 A void of one’s own: Twitter, #writingcommunity, and the future